As a startup marketer, what channels do you exploit in order to increase traffic to your site?

 Better yet, you can include linked annotations from within the videos themselves.

 Of course, YouTube isn’t the only service that can help you turn videos into web traffic.
 Vimeo, DailyMotion, and Metacafe are all viable alternatives.
-I personally had a lot of luck with live-streaming service Periscope.

 Key takeaway: Video marketing rocks, but if you want it to drive traffic to your site, you need to make getting there easy, and enticing, for your viewers.